-In partnership with Scottish Government and Police Scotland, SBRC (Scottish Business Resilience Centre) has launched the UK’s first cyber incident response helpline for the SME community and the third sector to help victims of cybercrime understand what support is immediately available to them and help them recover.
+In partnership with the Scottish Government and Police Scotland, Cyber and Fraud Centre - Scotland has launched the UK’s first cyber incident response helpline for the SME community and the third sector to help victims of cybercrime understand what support is immediately available to them and help them recover.

 The FREE helpline will help organisations confirm they have been the victim of an attack and, if so, provide expert guidance to get them back to secure operations.